t-richards/chemo/README.md

 ### `Disable Internet Explorer`

 Turns off the Windows feature, "Internet Explorer 11".
+A system reboot is required to complete this operation.

 ### Privacy